AdnanAfsari/Bookstore-cms/README.md

 ## Background

-# This is a Library Menagement system built with React and Redux.
+# This is a Library Management system built with React and Redux.

 ## Requirements